jemberton/haccuweather/README.md

     `frequency` is the number of seconds from the last check that the component should call the API.

 3. Restart Home Assistant.

 ---

+## Changelog

+2021JAN11: Added custom service to call API manually/forecfully.
+See service `haccuweather.call_api` in developer tools or in available service calls in automations/scripts.

+---